justnonamenoname/lifeticle/readme.md

 Qualia space may be connected to real space.
 This may mean that qualia cannot participate in 4-dimensional space.
+Clarifying this question requires researching how the coordinates of qualia are defined.
 Space can be distorted according to the theory of relativity.
 How is this related to qualia space?
 1) The qualia field has its own internal space
 2) The qualia field itself is distorted along with the distortion of space; for example, a massive gravitational wave can distort the image